prateek0809/Codsoft/README.md

 # Codsoft
 Hello everyone!!!
-In this repository,
+In this repository, I am uploading all my Codsoft internship weekly tasks.